Trump's Ukraine impeachment shadows war, risks GOP response

 Democrats are blistering in their criticism of Republicans over the impeachment verdict.

-“Every single Republican who voted in support of Donald Trump’s geopolitical shakedown and blackmail of Volodymyr Zelenskky and the Ukrainian people should be ashamed of themselves,” said Rep. Hakeem Jeffries, D-N.Y., “because the consequences of Donald Trump’s actions were understood to us then, and now the world understands.”
+“Every single Republican who voted in support of Donald Trump’s geopolitical shakedown and blackmail of Volodymyr Zelensky and the Ukrainian people should be ashamed of themselves,” said Rep. Hakeem Jeffries (D-N.Y.) “because the consequences of Donald Trump’s actions were understood to us then, and now the world understands.”

-Follow AP’s coverage of the tensions between Ukraine and Russia at https://apnews.com/hub/russia-ukraine